viplabB/SBD/README.md

 ## How to recombine UHR datasts images
 1. Download all the individual UHR files into the same directory (ex. myDirectory/).
-2. In terminal, navigate the drectory location and run the Linux command: "cat UHR* > UHR.tar.gz".
+2. In terminal, navigate the directory location and run the Linux command: "cat UHR* > UHR.tar.gz".
 3. Decompress the recombined file with the Linux command "tar -xvzf UHR.tar.gz -C myDatasetsDirectory".